 [Published: June 20, 2022]

 Cathy Ward starts her 75-mile commute from Manteca to Palo Alto two hours shy of sunrise.
 If she drove alone, her commute could cost $700 per month in fuel alone, thanks to today’s high gas prices.
 Fortunately, Cathy, a patient administrative specialist with Stanford Health Care, takes advantage of Stanford Transportation’s vanpool program.
-While riders in Cathy’s vanpool share the cost of gas and tolls, their Dodge Durango is 100% subsidized by Stanford University, including free insurance and maintenance on the vehicle.
+While riders in Cathy’s vanpool share the cost of gas and tolls, the cost of the Ford Transit van is 100% covered by subsidies from Stanford Transportation and Dibs, a program of the San Joaquin Council of Governments.
+Free insurance and maintenance on the vehicle are included.

 How do I qualify?